 Input-referred noise density is expressed in nV/ \sqrt{Hz} .
 It is the RMS output noise over a known frequency range divided by the amplifier gain.
 This is a special mode of the analyzer for noise measurements, and it shouldn't be used for measuring tones.
-Consider an amplifier whose output noise is 15 μV in a 20-kHz bandwidth and whose gain is 26 dB.
-Input-referred noise is 0.75 μV or 750 nV.
+Consider an amplifier whose output noise is 15 μ V in a 20-kHz bandwidth and whose gain is 26 dB.
+Input-referred noise is 0.75 μ V or 750 nV.
 A 20-kHz bandwidth contains 141 \sqrt{Hz} .
 Dividing 750 nV by 141 \sqrt{Hz} yields 5.3 nV/ \sqrt{Hz} .
-This is quite good for a power amplifier.
-For context, the input noise for a moving coil preamplifier should be about 1 nV/ \sqrt{Hz} or less.
+This would be quite good for a power amplifier.
+For context, the input noise for a moving coil preamplifier should be about 1 nV/ \sqrt{Hz} or less [4].
 If one right clicks on the dBV button in the Axis section a dialog box will come up where the units for the Y axis can be selected.
 One of those selections is Rt Hz.

 Short the input(s) to the amplifier.

-Go to File > Load Settings and load the file Noise.settings.
+Go to File > Load Settings and load the file Noise.settings created earlier.

 Click on dBV in the Axis settings.

 Right click on dBV, and in the dialog select dBV and check Rt Hz.

 Set input gain to that of the amplifier, here 28.6 dB.

-Adjust Ymin to -180 dBV, which is shown as 1.0 nV/ \sqrt{Hz} on the right axis.
+Adjust Ymin to -180 dBV, which is shown as 1.0 nV/ $\sqrt{\text{Hz}}$ on the right axis.
 Hit RUN.

-Figure 8: Input-referred Noise Density
+Figure 11: Input-referred Noise Density